opensourcedesign/events/_posts/2020-02-02-opensourcedesign-fosdem.md

 If you already have a Pentabarf account from a previous year, **please reuse it**.
 Create an account if, and only if, you don’t have one from a previous year.

 If you have any issues with Pentabarf, do not despair contact - amit dot lzkpa at gmail dot com

+At this moment we are unable to confirm the receipt of your proposals.
+Decisions regarding confirmation will go out by December 25th, 2019.
+If you have any issues with the submission system please reach the coordinator or post on the [discourse](https://discourse.opensourcedesign.net/t/fosdem-2020-open-source-design-organisation).

 ### Who co-ordinates Open Source Design devroom